Get

 Hi, I’m Dr. Karyn!
 Read my introduction to learn more about me and my five funny dogs, Poppy, Bailey, Kodah, Ned, and Fred.

 Despite being the smallest dog in our house by a considerable margin, Ned is also the greediest.
 If I didn’t think he would make himself ill, I would love to find out just how much food he would eat if given free rein.
 I suspect it would be a lot.
 Not so long ago, I thought I was going to have to rush him into surgery when, to avoid losing the piece of steak he had just stolen, he swallowed the large chunk of meat whole.
 What followed was 5-10 minutes of regret.
-It was clear from his misery and discomfort that the steak was too big to make it all the way down the esophagus, so I knew that if it didn’t come back up soon we were going to have to go in after it.
+It was clear from his misery and discomfort that the steak was too big to make it down the esophagus, so I knew that if it didn’t come back up soon we were going to have to go in after it.

 Fortunately, Ned saved us the stress of surgery when he managed to reverse peristalsis and eject the too-large piece of meat.
 Which I had to quickly intercept before he tried to eat it again!